 "It is known that the Thunderbirds had a huge nest made of stones on the mountains of the earth and large blankets of clouds were always seen to cover the nest.
 Although the Thunderbird was never seen to come and go from its nest, it was known to be there.
 Lightning and thunder were heard only at these places."

 As Christianity ate the peoples' spirit the Thunderbirds were forgotten.
 And because of this, the serpents grew even bigger and stronger.
 It is believed our world is out of balance today due to the absence of the Thunderbirds and their powerful medicine ways to allay the serpents.

 The good news is that the Thunderbirds are still here.
 They never left.
 The Thunderbirds are coming down from their nests in the mountains.
 Today they desire to share their medicine; their teachings and wisdom.
 Thunderbirds share their knowledge to enlighten and empower others.

-Today we can trust Thunderbird medicine people to help us find the lost trail up to the nest and the teachings found there; Indigenous teachings that will help us all return home to the Good Medicine Way of Life.
+Today we can trust Thunderbird medicine people to help us find the lost trail to the nest and the wise teachings found there; human teachings to help us see and accept the reality that we are all Native to the Earth.